 Tim Blanks, editor-at-massive of The Business of Fashion

 “For two decades, Colette changed into my first forestall in Paris.
 Always for books.
 I might look at the whole thing else – I used to buy CDs too – but the books had been continually an education.
 Corso Como had a similarly strong factor of view.
-They were clearly pretty complimentary of their interest in things.
-Still, Colette continually controlled to have what you want earlier than you knew it existed.
+They were pretty complimentary of their interest in things.
+Still, Colette continually controlled to have what you wanted before you knew it existed.
 What the hell will I do now?”

 Jefferson Hack, co-founder and editorial director of Dazed Media